 On Saturday morning, I decided to do parkrun with Ellie.
 I focussed on keeping my cadence high (94) and didn’t check my time at all, so was quite disappointed that I finished in 26:42.
-It felt really tough, but it’s probably just as well as I knew I had to do Eastleigh 10k on the following day.
+It felt really tough.
+It’s probably just as well as I knew I had to do Eastleigh 10k on the following day.

-It was nice to almost have a lie in on Sunday morning, as Eastleigh 10k is one of the most local races that I can do.
+It was nice to almost have a lie-in on Sunday morning, as Eastleigh 10k is one of the most local races that I can do.
 Also, Stu and I weren’t giving anyone a lift, so we didn’t have to allow time to pick anyone up.
 We arrived early enough to park in the leisure centre car park and then went in to collect our t-shirts.
-I had noticed people carrying fluorescent yellow t-shirts out of the leisure centre and so I assumed that they were technical t-shirts, but it quickly became obvious that they were just cotton t-shirts 🙁 I guess that at least a t-shirt is more useful than a medal.
+I had noticed people carrying fluorescent yellow t-shirts out of the leisure centre and so I assumed that they were technical t-shirts.
+It quickly became obvious that they were just cotton t-shirts 🙁 I guess that at least a t-shirt is more useful than a medal.

 I met up with my running buddy Irene and her parents who had come over from Spain to take part in the race.
-Her dad was aiming to do sub 50 minutes and her mum ran 55 minutes in her last 10k (which was actually 11k long, because it was in Spain, but that’s another story!)
+Her dad was aiming to do sub 50 minutes.
+Her mum ran 55 minutes in her last 10k (which was actually 11k long, because it was in Spain, but that’s another story!)
 I didn’t genuinely think we would beat Irene’s dad, but I suddenly realised that her mum could be serious competition – eek!
-I went to put my belongings in the car and agreed to meet other LRR runners who were aiming for 50 minutes by the 50 minute start marker.
+I went to put my belongings in the car and agreed to meet other LRR runners who were aiming for 50 minutes by the 50-minute start marker.

 When I got to the start marker, James was already there and Kirsty and Laura joined us.
 Soon afterwards Irene arrived.
-The start of the race was very busy as it’s so popular, and it didn’t help that some people had wildly overestimated their times and were barely jogging within the first 500m.
+The start of the race was very busy as it’s so popular.
+It didn’t help that some people had wildly overestimated their times and were barely jogging within the first 500m.
 It took a few minutes to cross the start line and the opening kilometre was very congested, so I wasn’t able to hit my target pace of 5:07/km.
 I felt quite comfortable running at what I thought was a good pace, but had to try to avoid conversation as friends kept asking me questions.
-I had checked with my favourite age graded race predictor what it thought I could do at Eastleigh based on my recent parkrun PB; it suggested 52:56.
+I had checked with my favourite age-graded race predictor what it thought I could do at Eastleigh based on my recent parkrun PB; it suggested 52:56.